College Catalog: College and Career Readiness

 All College and Career Readiness courses are tuition-free and offered on Main Campus as well as other sites in Durham and Orange counties.
 All new students must attend a brief orientation to complete placement testing and register for classes.
 Returning students who have not been enrolled for two semesters must attend an orientation for re-testing before registering for classes.

-Students enrolled in Durham Tech’s Gateway to College Adult High School Diploma program are required to complete 22 units of credit, which include four electives.
-An official transcript will be reviewed to determine which units completed in high school satisfactorily qualify for transfer into the AHSD program.
-While most courses in the AHSD program are taught in a traditional setting, some courses are offered online.
+Students enrolled in the Gateway to College Adult High School Diploma (AHSD) program are required to complete 22 units of credit.
+An official transcript is required and will be reviewed to determine which high school credits satisfactorily qualify for transfer into the AHSD program.
+Courses are offered online and in-person.
 Regular class participation is required for this program.
-View the schedule.

 Adult Basic Education First Step

-Durham Tech offers the Adult Basic Education First Step program (formerly Compensatory Education) to students with developmental disabilities and beginning adult readers who have the ability to benefit from an academic and career-focused setting.
-Our program focus is to accelerate academic skills in reading, math, language, and computer literacy.
-Courses are free and students may enter Adult Basic Education (ABE) courses at any time and progress at their own pace.
-Preregistration is required.
+Durham Tech offers the Adult Basic Education First Step Program to beginning adult learners who may benefit from an academic and career-focused setting and to students with developmental disabilities.
+This program focuses on building academic skills in reading, math, language, arts, and computer literacy and allows students to progress at their own pace.